FidoID – The Trusted Pet Microchip Registry

 The microchip is a tiny computer chip which has an identification number programmed into it and is encapsulated within a biocompatible material.

-The whole device is small enough to fit inside a hypodermic needle and can be simply injected under the skin of our pets, where it should stay for the life of the animal.
-This provides a permanent identification is a safe, simple and inexpensive way to protect your pet against loss or theft.
+The whole device is small enough to fit inside a hypodermic needle and can be simply implanted under the skin of our pets, where it should stay for the life of the animal.
+This provides a permanent identification is a safe, simple and inexpensive way to help you protect your pet against loss or theft.
 While a microchip could be intentionally removed, it would require a veterinarian to remove it in a complicated surgical operation.

 There is a very small chance that a microchip may fall out, that it may cause inflammatory reactions at the site of implantation, or that it fails to work.
 It is important to have your pet’s microchip scanned regularly to ensure that it is still in situ and functioning.
 If there is any issue with it, your vet will report it to the appropriate authorities as this is a legal requirement.